-I’m sitting in my office, back home after a quick trip across the country, and can see both the dining room and living room in my house.
+I’m sitting in my office, back home after a trip across the country, and can see both the dining room and living room in my house.
 I haven’t yet turned on the lights in each room as I typically do each morning, illuminating the dawn.

-Teenagers don’t have much of a morning appetite.
-And while breakfast may have been recently downgraded from its position as ‘the most important meal of the day’, I have to wonder (as I do with most research), if those more recent studies haven’t fully explored what’s for breakfast and who’s eating it.
+While breakfast may have been recently downgraded from its position as ‘the most important meal of the day’, I have to wonder (as I do with most research), if those more recent studies haven’t fully explored what’s for breakfast and who’s eating it.

 Personally, I’m a wreck without my morning meal (and there’s no room for that!)

 Last night I sat in this same spot, in the dark, talking to my mom.
 She was reminiscing about the trials and tribulations of this time a several years ago—navigating the worst of my dad’s illness.

 And for this one pensive moment, I welcome the dark before dawn.